MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/05-extract-custom-entities.md

     pip install azure-ai-textanalytics==5.3.0
     ```

-1. In the **Explorer** pane, in the **classify-text** folder, open the configuration file for your preferred language
+1. In the **Explorer** pane, in the **custom-entities** folder, open the configuration file for your preferred language

     - **C#**: appsettings.json
     - **Python**: .env

 1. Update the configuration values to include the  **endpoint** and a **key** from the Azure Language resource you created (available on the **Keys and Endpoint** page for your Azure AI Language resource in the Azure portal).
-The fil should already contain the project and deployment names for your text classification model.
+The fil should already contain the project and deployment names for your custom entity extraction model.
 1. Save the configuration file.

-## Add code to classify documents
+## Add code to extract entities

-Now you're ready to use the Azure AI Language service to classify documents.
+Now you're ready to use the Azure AI Language service to extract custom entities from text.

-1. Expand the **articles** folder in the **classify-text** folder to view the text articles that your application will classify.
+1. Expand the **ads** folder in the **custom-entities** folder to view the classified ads that your application will analyze.
-1. In the **classify-text** folder, open the code file for the client application:
+1. In the **custom-entities** folder, open the code file for the client application:

     - **C#**: Program.cs
-    - **Python**: classify-text.py
+    - **Python**: custom-entities.py

 1. Find the comment **Import namespaces**.
 Then, under this comment, add the following language-specific code to import the namespaces you will need to use the Text Analytics SDK: